 The most scenic ride I ever took

 In the past 20 years, I have criss-crossed Europe by train.
 I have even traveled from Western France all the way to St. Petersburg, Russia, in an incredibly rural three-day journey.
 But never have I had been treated to more beautiful scenery than on my no-frills regional train ride from Berlin to Greifswald.
 For nearly three hours, we chugged across the open countryside of Northern Germany where the stations are tiny and old-fashioned, and the wildlife abounds.
 From my window seat, I spotted dozens of deer, storks, and rabbits, among others, all going about their business in the fields, undisturbed.
-The many wind turbines present in the region add a air of peacefulness to the scenery, and the large numbers of bicycles on the nearby trails made it all the more quaint.
+The many wind turbines present in the region added an air of peacefulness to the scenery, and the large numbers of bicycles on the nearby trails made it all the more quaint.
 I doubt the commuters from Berlin pay attention to what’s going on outside any longer, but for me, this is one for the books.

 How to prepare for a long train trip